What follows is an outline of the main requirements for the PhD in Philosophy.

 - A report on dissertation progress at the end of each semester.
 This report is to be submitted to the thesis advisor and DGS.

 - New work at least once per semester.
 This work is to be submitted to the thesis advisor, with a copy to DGS when requested.

 - Beginning in Year 4, and until the thesis is completed, the student must report to their committee members each semester.

-- At the end of the 4th semester (5th semester for HPS and joint program students), submit the name of the advisor and board members of the oral exam.
+- By the start of the 5th semester (6th semester for HPS and joint program students), submit the name of the advisor and board members of the oral exam.

 - The reading list for the oral exam must be approved by the end of the first week of classes after the mid-semester break of the 5th semester.